-- 1) Your character may lift or move any object that weighs up to 5 times his Strength Score in pounds.
-Thus, a character with a Strength Score of 80 could lift or move an object weighing up to 400 pounds 15 x 80 = 400. - to 400 pounds (5 x 80 ± 400).
+1) Your character may lift or move any object that weighs up to 5 times his Strength Score in pounds.
+Thus, a character with a Strength Score of 80 could lift of move an object weighing up - to 400 pounds 15 x 80 = 4007 2) Your character's Strength Score is his base chance to perform on unusual feat of strength Strength Checks cover increase it. such actions as knocking down a locked door or breaking a thickboard.

+3) Your character's Strength Score is used with his Stamina Score to determine how many wounds be can take before dying.

-2) Your character's Strength Score is his base chance to perform an unusual feat of strength.
-Strength Checks cover increase it.
+4) Your character's Strength Score is used with his Agility Score to compute his Unskilled Meter Score.

-such actions as knocking down a locked door or breaking a thick board. - 3) Your character's Strength Score is used with his Stamina Score to determine how many wounds he can take before dying. - 4) Your character's Strength Secret is used with his Agility Score to compute his Unskilled Melec Score. - 5) Your character's Strength Score is a factor in determining how well he can perform certain skills. - 6) If your character's Strength Score is at least 60, he is able to been any of the Restorative Disciplines of the Art.
-His Strength Score is averaged with his Perception Score for his base thence to use any of these disciplines.
+5) Your character's Strength Score is a factor in determining how well he can perform certain skills.
+6) If your characters Strength Score is at least 60, he is able to learn any of the Restarative Disciplines of the Art.
+His Strength Score is averaged with his Perception Score for his base change to use any of these disciplines.

-resist fear, pain, persuasion, and special forms of attack used by certain creatures.
+WILLPOWER (WPR) is your character's ability to resist fear, pain, persuasion, and special forms of attack used by certain creatures.
 A character whose Willpower Score is 10 is extremely gullible and very likely to panic in the face of danger; a character whose Willpower Score is 90 is the type who could lead a cavalry charge against a battery of roaring cannons, and ignore the pain from multiple wounds.